 Good morning Jumbos!
 We’re back with another installment of #GetHiredOnHandshake.
-Our Spring Virtual Career Fair is just a week away, so we wanted to make sure you have all the tools in your toolkit to get the most out of your fair experience.
-If you missed last week’s post, we discussed some preliminary ways to get yourself set up for the fair.
-But there’s more to a career fair than just showing up — we want to make sure you make a rockin’ first impression that leaves recruiters impressed and wanting more.
+We hope some (many!) of you joined us for our In-Person Career Fair last Friday.
+Our Fall Virtual Career Fair is on the docket for this Friday, so we wanted to make sure you have all the tools in your toolkit to get the most out of your virtual fair experience.
+If you missed last week’s post, we discussed some preliminary ways to get yourself set up for the virtual fair.
+But there’s more to a virtual fair than just opening your computer — we want to make sure you make a rockin’ first impression that leaves recruiters impressed and wanting more.
 Below are some tips to keep in mind as you prepare for game day:

-So you’ve registered for the fair and set your schedule…now what?
+So you’ve registered for the virtual fair and set your schedule…now what?

 💮 Check your tech